Bjournaux/SeaFreeze/Python/README.md

 `pip install --upgrade SeaFreeze`

+### `seafreeze.getProps`:
-## `seafreeze.seafreeze`: calculating thermodynamic and elastic properties of a phase of water
+Calculates thermodynamic and elastic properties of a phase of water or solution

 ### Usage
-The main function of SeaFreeze is `seafreeze.seafreeze`, which has the following parameters:
+The main function of SeaFreeze is `seafreeze.getProps`*, which has the following parameters:
 - `PT`: the pressure (MPa) and temperature (K) conditions at which the thermodynamic quantities should be calculated -- note that these are required units, as conversions are built into several calculations This parameter can have one of the following formats: